-Boffin Media is a partnership between Richard Hollingham and Sue Nelson.
+Boffin Media directors Richard Hollingham and Sue Nelson have a wealth of journalism and broadcast experience.
 We also work with other production companies and associates including former BBC correspondents, camera operators and editors.

 Richard Hollingham is a science journalist, writer and broadcaster.
 A science presenter and producer for BBC radio, he is also space correspondent for BBC Future.
 Richard is author of Blood and Guts – a history of surgery, co-author of How to Clone the Perfect Blonde and editor of space:uk magazine.

 Richard has broadcast live for most BBC radio outlets, BBC TV news and is a frequent contributor to From Our Own Correspondent.
 He has reported on science and the environment from more than 40 countries.
 These include reports from the Chernobyl nuclear power plant, Baikonur Cosmodrome, Russia (several times), Libya, Antarctica (twice), Vietnam, and from an ice floe in the Arctic.
 A former Senior Producer for the BBC’s flagship news programme, Today, he was also its first science producer.

 Richard is a producer/presenter for the popular Planet Earth and award-winning Space Boffins podcasts.
 He also anchors live TV broadcasts for the European Space Agency and has written for New Scientist, Discover and most national UK newspapers.

 An engaging public speaker and facilitator, Richard has also been involved in several education projects introducing TV production and podcasting to teachers and students.
 For TV presentation, facilitating and public speaking he can be reached via Kate Moon at Kate Moon Management.